How it Works

 Before completing the application, review the AIE Guidelines with your Steering Committee.
 This document is designed to help your group propose a well-defined and focused residency application.
 Once completed and received, applications are submitted to an independent panel.
 Applicants are notified of their application status in late spring.
 Find assistance completing your application here.

 STEP 3 – Attend AIE Orientation

 STEP 4 – Hold a Planning Meeting

 Shortly after Orientation, your Steering Committee will plan to meet with your AIE Partner to select a teaching artist.
 Once a teaching artist is secure, you will meet and plan your residency’s schedule.
 Together, you will create a residency that includes workshop days for the students, a professional development component for your teachers and administration, a Culminating Event for your community, and a Reflection Day that will help the students express what they have experienced.

 STEP 5 – Start, Complete, and Share your Residency Experience

 During your residency activities, plan to provide documentation and evaluation of the process.
 Take pictures!
 Write anecdotes!
 Interview all involved and share feedback with the AIE Team!
-All grantees are also asked to share their residency at a school board meeting in their district, with other grantees at the AIE End of Year Event, and with the AIE Administrator through reporting.
+All grantees are also asked to share their residency at a school board meeting in their district, with other grantees at the AIE End of Year Event, and with the AIE Team through reporting.